-The U.S. spent a total of \$634 billion on prescription drugs in 2022, an increase of 9% compared to 2021, and prescription drugs impact the vast majority of patients in virtually all settings of care.
+In 2023, the United States spent \$723 billion on prescription drugs, a 13.6% increase from 2022.
+This was the largest annual spending increase in 20 years and impacted patients in virtually all settings of care.
 We believe there are significant challenges facing the practice of pharmacy today including, but not limited to, budget constraints, increased healthcare worker turnover rates, labor shortages, drug shortages, drug diversion, manual and error-prone processes, complex compliance requirements, and limited inventory visibility.
 Each of these challenges may lead to poor medication management outcomes including, but not limited to, medication errors, adverse drug events, lack of patient adherence, and medication waste.
-We also recognize that these challenges may impact the timing of contracting for, or implementing, our products, solutions, or services.
+We also recognize that these challenges may impact the timing of contracting for, or implementation of, our products, solutions, or services.
 However, we believe that over time these significant challenges to the practice of pharmacy will drive demand for increased automation, visibility, insights, and improved medication management outcomes that our solutions are designed to enable.
 Because of this, we believe that our solutions are well-positioned to address the evolving needs of healthcare institutions and therefore present opportunities for long-term growth.

-In an effort to address these challenges and deliver solutions to help drive positive medication management outcomes, we continue to make significant investments in our research and development efforts to further advance the industry vision of the Autonomous Pharmacy.
-Furthermore, we believe a combination of robotics, smart devices, intelligent software, and expert services is needed in every care setting where medications are managed.
-We are focused on delivering solutions to help our customers realize the industry vision of the Autonomous Pharmacy and drive positive medication management outcomes with outstanding customer experience through a mature channel in four market categories:
+In an effort to address these challenges and deliver solutions to help drive positive medication management outcomes, we continue to make significant investments in our research and development efforts to further advance the industry-defined vision of the Autonomous Pharmacy.
+Furthermore, we believe a combination of robotics and smart devices, software workflows, expert services, and operational and optimization analytics is needed in every care setting where medications are managed.
+We are focused on delivering solutions to help our customers realize the industry-defined vision of the Autonomous Pharmacy and drive positive medication management outcomes with outstanding customer experience through a mature channel in four market categories: